 HealthPartners patients can call 800-551-0859.
 Park Nicollet patients can call their clinic directly during regular business hours, or 952-993-4665 if it’s after hours.
 For questions and advice on new baby care, you can also call our 24/7 BabyLine at 612-333-2229.

-If you’d like to talk with your child’s doctor, you can make an appointment for a convenient video visit or an in-person visit.
+If you’d like to talk with your child’s doctor, you can make an appointment for a convenient video or in-person visit.